tombusby/cypherpunk-research/people/zhou_tong.md

 # Zhou Tong

-His name is the origin of the crypto slang "Zhou Tonged":
+His name is the origin of the cryptocurrency community slang "Zhou Tonged":

 > Bitcoin Slang, Your positions are automatically liquidated due to insufficient trading balance after a margin call.
 This occurs when trading using "leverage buying" at high levels 5:1 or 10:1.
 The large swings in the Bitcoin exchange rates can force automated margin selling, when the Broker sells out the customer without notice.
 I Just Got "ZHOU TONGED"!.... lost it all on a margin call.